alan2207/epic-stack-with-user-impersonation/README.md

 When an admin user wants to impersonate another user, we need to:

-- Get current session ID from the cookie and store it in the session as `impersonatorSessionId`
+- Get the current session ID from the cookie and store it in the session as `impersonatorSessionId`
 - Create a new session for the user we want to impersonate and store it in the cookie as `sessionId`